-4 pcs medium sized cassava, peeled and chopped
+4 pcs medium sized cassava, peeled and cubed

 1 big can coconut cream, or 2 cups fresh coconut milk